Ngā ratonga Kapua

 What are the processes in place for migration, and how information and records will be accessible and readable after the migration to another provider?

-What is the level of interoperability between the different cloud applications used by the organisation?
+What is the level of interoperability between different cloud applications used by your organisation?

 What is the possible impact of system updates on the integrity of information and records?